kehangchen/node-red-contrib-sqldbs/README.md

 -- Database name

+-- Dialect for different database engines, currently, it supports MSSQL, MYSQL, SQLite, and PostgreSQL.

 -- Query Type that the query is for.
 It can be either select, insert, update, and delete